strnh/freebsd-glpi-agent-install/README.md

 * Obtained by git from GitHub. https://github.com/glpi-project/glpi-agent
 * Since multiple perl modules are required, the following tasks are performed:
-* Introduction of cpan-minus → p5-module-instlall from /usr/ports
+* Introduction of cpan-minus
+**  Install → p5-module-instlall from /usr/ports
 Exapmle:
 <pre>

 ===>>> The following actions were performed:
 	Installation of converters/p5-JSON (p5-JSON-4.10)
 	Installation of devel/p5-File-Remove (p5-File-Remove-1.58)